 Shorting a stock means that you are taking a bearish position on a stock.
 The way that you do this is by borrowing shares from your broker, which is an automated process.
 This creates a negative position in your account.
 So, you sell high by borrowing shares then you buy low to cover your position and then you’ll be back to even in your account.

-So a lot of new traders ask the question what does shorting a stock mean.
-It’s something you want to learn and understand fairly early when you start out on your quest to learn trading.
+Shorting is something you want to learn and understand fairly early when you start out on your quest to learn trading.
 When you short sell a stock, you’re borrowing shares from your broker and selling them on the open market with the expectation the stock will go DOWN IN VALUE.
 Then you “cover” or buy back the shares and keep the price difference in profit!

 Short selling is a very popular trading technique for experienced traders.
 Short sellers especially enjoy shorting junk stocks that have ran too far, too fast and are ready to crash back to reality.
 Penny stock are our favorite to short, because so many of them have weak fundamentals.
 But occasionally the blue chips and large caps are great shorts too.
-Take a look at $SPY today on December 30th 2019 for a good example of a short entry.
-The daily and weekly RSI were above 70 which is considered overbought.

 What does short selling mean?
 This is a question every trader should be able to answer.
 Especially when trading penny stocks.
 It’s important to be able to make money in any market whether bullish or bearish.
 If you’re planning on being an active trader, short selling is a tool you’ll want in your bag.
 If you’re just a bull, you can sit around to wait for the trend to change, but where is the fun in that?
 If you’re trying to trade full time, you’re going to be sitting on your hands a lot waiting for bullish setups.
 Sometimes you just can’t find them or they just aren’t there.
 Hence the need for shorting!

 Learning how to short gives you the skill to make money in a down trending stock or market.
-The market trades in cycles and prices go up and down like (like a roller coaster sometimes)
+The market trades in cycles and prices go up and down like (like a roller coaster sometimes).